ORNL/kelvin/Kelvin/README.md

 order= # The order of the finite elements in the file
 ```

-Furnace supports any meshes supported by MFEM.
+Kelvin supports any meshes supported by MFEM.
 Note that when a NETGEN neutral format mesh is used it is necessary to add the word "NETGEN" as the first line in the mesh file if it is not already available.